nervosnetwork/mercury/core/rpc/README.md

 Params

-- `asset_type` - Specify the kind of asset to transfer.
+- `asset_info` - Specify the kind of asset to transfer.
 - `from` - Specify who pays assets.
 - `to` - Specify receipient's address, amount, etc.
 - `change` - Specify an address for change.